tgirke/GEN242-2018/pages/mydoc/mydoc_homework_07.md

 ## Due date

-This homework is due in two weeks on Thu, May 10th at 6:00 PM.
+This homework is due in one week on Thu, May 10th at 6:00 PM.